 Table of Contents

-If you have been successful so far, you now have the initial lab setup shown in Figure 1 except for IP addressing.
+So far, the initial lab setup should be that shown in the figure below except for IP addressing.
 All the examples in this book use "Special Use Addresses" for both IPv4 and IPv6.
 Address references used are described here for IPv4 Addresses (RFC 5737) and here for IPv6 Addresses (RFC 3849).

-Configure both VMs to use the addresses shown.
-Once these addresses are in place on the VMs (and the alias address on the FreeBSD host), it is unlikely that the VMs will be able to access sites on the Internet.
-The 203.0.113.0/24 network is considered non-routable by IPS and major telecom carriers on the Internet.
+Configure both VMs to use the addresses shown in the figure below.
+Once these addresses are in place on the VMs, it is unlikely that the VMs will be able to access sites on the Internet.
+The 203.0.113.0/24 network is considered non-routable by Internet service providers and major telecom carriers on the Internet.
 However, this does not really matter, since all the communications for this book are local to the VMs running on the FreeBSD host.
-Bottom line - if you want your VMs to access the Internet, leave them on DHCP, but for the examples in this book, you’ll want to use manual addressing as shown in the figure below.
+Bottom line - if the VMs need to access the Internet, leave them on DHCP, but for the examples in this book, use manual addressing as shown in the figure below.

 2.1.
 Firewall Server Scripts